5 Weight Loss Mistakes to Avoid for Lasting Results

 2. Focusing Only on the Scale

-The scale can be a useful tool for tracking your progress, but it's important to remember that it doesn't tell the whole story.
-Your weight can fluctuate for a variety of reasons, such as changes in water intake, sodium consumption, hormonal cycles, and muscle mass.
-You might be losing fat while gaining muscle, which means your body composition is improving even if the number on the scale stays the same.
+The scale can be a useful tool, but it doesn’t tell the whole story.
+Weight fluctuates day to day for reasons that have nothing to do with fat loss—water shifts, sodium intake, hormonal cycles, digestion, and muscle soreness can all move the number.
+You can be losing fat while gaining (or retaining) muscle, even if the scale stays the same.

 3. Not Getting Enough Sleep